phfaist/phfqitltx/README.md

 LaTeX packages for QIT stuff which I use often

 # List of Packages

 - `phfnote` - format documents for short notes.
-Nicer title, saves more space on paper, and provides some handy definitions
+Nicer title, saves more space on paper, and provides some handy definitions.
+Choose between several presets to get your preferred document appearance.

 - `phfqit` - some useful definitions for LaTeXing stuff in quantum information theory, which I use often

 - `phfparen` - cool definitions for mathematical parenthetic expressions.
 Easy to resize, short code which is still readable.

+- `phffullpagefigure` - as the package name suggests, place figures on full pages.
+  The caption e.g. reads "Figure 1 (on next page): blah blah" and the figure may occupy the full next page.

+- `phfthm` - goodies for theorems and proofs.

 - `phfquotetext` - quote verbatim text, from e.g. an email, without worrying about LaTeX special characters.
 Differs from